Migraine Service Dog: Migraine Alert Dog

-A migraine service dog is life-changing for Hannah Shelton.
-She is a girl who needs the assistance of a migraine service dog and needs help in the finances associated with it.
+A migraine service dog (migraine alert dog) is life-changing for Hannah Shelton.
+She is a girl who needs assistance and needs help with the finances associated with it.

 I am a lifetime migraine sufferer along with being a dog lover and a mother.
 If you’ve read my post about my dog you know that she is part of my treatment.
 She is not a trained migraine therapy dog.
 Despite formal training, she understands the cues I give when I’m in migraine mode and supports me emotionally.
 Hannah and her family are raising money to get a migraine service dog/medical alert dog.
 Her dog will be trained to read her body chemistry so the dog can alert her that a migraine is going to spike.

 When Hannah’s migraine attacks spike, she loses feeling from her waist down causing her to fall.
-Her falling is obviously very dangerous and frightening for everyone.
+Falling is obviously very dangerous and frightening for everyone.
 Her episodes last anywhere between 10 and 20 minutes and happen somewhere between 8 and 10 times a week.
-Her migraine service dog tasks will help with depression, anxiety, panic attacks, and alerting her to take medication and to get to a safe spot.
+Hannah’s migraine service dog tasks will help with depression, anxiety, panic attacks, and alerting her to take medication and to get to a safe spot.

 Hannah is 16 years old and on homebound schooling until the end of the school year.
 When the doctor suggested that Hannah get a medical alert/ migraine service dog, Carol (her mother) set up a page to help pay for the dog, vet fees before getting the dog, and the travel and stay for the intense training.
 Carol has a very close relationship with her daughter and naturally will do anything to stop her suffering.
 She started the GoFundMe in hopes to give her the better life that she deserves.